quoideneuf/aspace_oclc/README.md

   https://github.com/archivesspace/archivesspace/blob/master/plugins/README.md

+Initialize the plugin (you must do this to install required client-side libraries):

+    $ ./scripts/initialize_plugin.sh oclc

+You will need keys for two OCLC web services (Search API and Metadata API).
+You can use the same key for both, or different keys.
+You will also need a secret for the Metadata API.
+Contact OCLC for more information:

+    AppConfig[:oclc_search_key] = { Your Search API Key }
+    AppConfig[:oclc_metadata_key] = { Your Metadata API Key }
+    AppConfig[:oclc_metadata_secrete] = { Your Metadata Secret }

 Note that the plugin directory must be 'oclc' or the menu item will not appear in the staff UI.

 Note that this plugin will not work with a version of ArchivesSpace that is missing this commit, which adds the accession importer: